Aniruddha103/Celsius-to-Fahrenheit---basic-Python-project/README.md

 fahrenheit_to_celsius(temperature): Converts Fahrenheit to Celsius.
 Main Function:
 A menu-driven interface that repeatedly prompts the user until they choose to exit.
-Why Use This Script?
-Perfect for beginners learning Python.
-Easy to extend with additional features.
-Simple and lightweight.
 Contributing
 Feel free to fork this repository and submit pull requests for new features or improvements.